consolidation/robo/docs/getting-started.md

 ### Load From Other Robofile

 Robo can execute commands from a different RoboFile, eg. located in different directory or with a different filename.
 You can specify the path to another RoboFile by including the `--load-from` option:

 ```
 robo run --load-from /path/to/my/other/robofile
 ```

+Additional notes:

+- The filename can be anything; it is not limited to `RoboFile.php`.
+- The class name inside the file has to be the same name as the file has.
+- The class has to be in the root namespace.
+Eg. `Foo.php => \Foo`
+- The internal current directory (cwd) of the PHP process will be switched to the directory where the provided RoboFile came from.

 ### Pass-Through Arguments